Netball: Description and rules

 A netball court's dimensions.
 The court is divided into thirds and shooting circles are at each end.

 The objective of a game is to score more goals than the opposition.
 Goals are scored when a team member positioned in the attacking "shooting circle" shoots the ball through the goal ring.
 The goal rings are 380 mm in diameter and sit atop 3.05 m-high goal posts that have no backboards.
 The 4.9 m-radius semi-circular shooting circles are located at each end of the court, and contain the goal posts.
 Each team defends one shooting circle and attacks the other.
 The netball court is 30.5 m long, 15.25 m wide, and divided lengthwise into thirds.
-The ball is usually made of leather or rubber, measures 680 to 710 mm in circumference (≈22 cm in diameter), and weighs 397 to 454 g.
+The ball is usually made of leather or rubber, measures ≈22 cm in diameter (680 to 710 mm in circumference), and weighs 397 to 454 g.
 A normal game consists of four 15-minute quarters and can be played outdoors or in a covered stadium.

 Each team is allowed seven players on the court.
 Each player is assigned a specific position, which limits their movement to a certain area of the court.
-A "bib" worn by each player contains a one- or two-letter abbreviation indicating this position.
+A bib worn by each player contains a one- or two-letter abbreviation indicating their position.
 Only two positions are permitted in the attacking shooting circle, and can therefore shoot for a goal.
 Similarly, only two positions are permitted in the defensive shooting circle to prevent the opposition from shooting goals.
 Other players are restricted to two-thirds of the court, with the exception of the centre, who may move anywhere on the court except for a shooting circle.